mendix/docs/refguide/navigation-profile.md

 ### 3.3 Delete

-Deletes the profile.
+This deletes the profile.
 If [menu widgets](menu-widgets) are still referring to the profile, errors will appear.
 It is possible to undo the deletion of a profile.